-The Primary Scenario inputs for onshore and offshore wind generation were projected to be 18% of the total generation mix for the Northeast in 2030.
+The Primary Scenario inputs for onshore and offshore wind generation were projected to be 18% of the total generation mix for the Northeast.
 This level of generation is within the bound of NREL's Economic Potential study for wind energy.
-A wind capacity forecast was developed, which was then used to calculate hourly generation profiles using the EWITS tool, assuming an annual average capacity factor based on an average of site data in the region: 33.5% for land-based wind and 40.1% for offshore wind.
+A wind capacity forecast was developed, which was then used to calculate hourly generation profiles using the EWITS tool.
+This forecast assumes an annual average capacity factor of 33.5% for land-based wind and 40.1% for offshore wind, as an average of site data in the region.
 Like solar generation, hourly wind generation profiles were used to calculate annual generation and evaluate the yearly load shape.